Childs Frick: Biography

 Frick was born in Pittsburgh, Pennsylvania, the son of the coke and steel magnate Henry Clay Frick (1849–1919) and Adelaide Howard Childs.
 He grew up at the family's Pittsburgh estate, Clayton, although the family later moved in 1905 to New York City.
 He developed his lifelong love for animals playing in the wooded grounds and steep hills behind Clayton, later dedicated as Frick Park.
 He attended Shady Side Academy in Pittsburgh and graduated from Princeton University in 1905, where he was a member of Colonial Club.

 In 1913, Frick married Frances Shoemaker Dixon (1892–1953) of Baltimore, Maryland.
 The couple had four children: Adelaide, Frances, Martha Howard (Marsie; wife of J. Fife Symington Jr.), and Henry Clay II.
 As a gift, Frick's father purchased a Georgian-style mansion in Roslyn Harbor, New York, on land that originally belonged to the poet William Cullen Bryant.
 The couple lived at the estate, named "Clayton" after his childhood home, for more than 50 years.

 Henry Clay Frick famously played favorites with his two surviving children, Childs and Helen Clay Frick (1888–1984).
 After the reading of their father's will, which favored Helen, the two siblings were estranged for the rest of their lives.

+Childs Frick was associated with Bermuda, having established a residence in Tucker’s Town, Bermuda.
+To this day there is a Frick's Point and Frick's Beach.
+Childs Frick was the philanthropic benefactor that helped support the expedition that rediscovered the Bermuda Petrel or Cahow in 1951 just off his property in an uninhabited island.

-Childs Frick died of a heart attack at age 81 in Roslyn.
+Childs Frick died of a heart attack at age 82 in Roslyn.
 He is interred alongside his wife and parents in the Frick family plot at Pittsburgh's Homewood Cemetery.

 In 1969, Frick's Roslyn Harbor estate was purchased by Nassau County for the purpose of conversion into the Nassau County Museum of Art.